 - Water beds are not permitted.

 - Fire Safety inspections will be organized and conducted on an on-going basis as deemed appropriate.
 Students will be reminded that inspections will occur at the beginning of each semester, and will be advised of the conditions following the inspections.
-Any material in violation of the fire safety guidelines will be confiscated at the time of the inspection and the student fined.
+Any material in violation of the fire safety guidelines will be confiscated at the time of the inspection, and the student fined.

 - Smoking is prohibited in all campus buildings, including the small residential houses.
-Failure to observe this policy will be treated as a fire safety violation and subject to the College discipline and fines as appropriate.
+Failure to observe this policy will be treated as a fire safety violation and subject to College discipline and fines as appropriate.

-- Fire Safety violations include: possession of candles, incense, halogen lamps, portable heaters, or Christmas tree lights (with the exception of rope lights), dangerous chemicals, or hazardous materials.
+- Fire Safety violations include: possession of candles, incense, halogen lamps, portable heaters, string lights (with the exception of rope lights), dangerous chemicals, or hazardous materials.
 Fire safety violations also include blocking the means of egress, or hanging tapestries on more than one wall and/or the ceiling.
 Discovery of any of these violations will result in confiscation and disposal of the prohibited item, fines, and the possibility of additional disciplinary measures.

 - Students must maintain clean and sanitary conditions in dormitory rooms, and must clear common space after personal use.
 Damages to common areas or adjacent hallways will be billed to the residents of the entire dormitory unless the individual(s) responsible can be identified.
 Charges for dorm damage may be appealed to the Dorm Damage Appeals Committee.
 This committee consists of one member of Facilities Services, a representative from the Controller's Office, and a representative of the student’s Commons.

-- Arson, use of fire, or lighting a fire without an authorized fire permit, inside or outside of buildings, other than smoking in authorized outdoor spaces, is prohibited.
+- Use of fire, or lighting a fire without an authorized fire permit, inside or outside of buildings, other than smoking in authorized outdoor spaces, is prohibited.
 Tampering with fire- or life-safety equipment is prohibited and subject to fines.
 These charges will be borne collectively by the residence hall if the responsible individual(s) cannot be identified.
 When an individual is identified, the individual is fined, and the additional cost to repair or replace equipment is assessed.
 The individual is also subject to disciplinary action.
 “Fire- and life-safety equipment” includes fire alarms, extinguishers, and hydrants, smoke detectors, smoke detector batteries, carbon monoxide detectors, and sprinklers.
 Any problems with smoke detectors must be reported to the Department of Public Safety or Facilities Services immediately, as nonfunctioning detectors endanger the lives of all residents.

 - Several College residence halls and lounges have working fireplaces.
 Before using a fireplace, permission is required from the Commons office associated with the residence.
-Fires in fireplaces should never be unattended and there should always be a fire extinguisher present in the vicinity when there is an attended fire in the fireplace.
+Fires in fireplaces should never be unattended and there should always be a fire extinguisher present in the vicinity when there is any fire in the fireplace.
 The use of chemical fire starters is prohibited.